MetabolicAtlas/MetabolicAtlas/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 - [ ] Tests verifying the changes are added
 - [ ] The same data as before is returned by the API
 - [ ] The changes do not affect the deployment
-- [ ] The changes does not reduce the performance
+- [ ] The changes do not reduce the performance

 **Additional context**
 <!-- Add any other context or screenshots about the feature request here -->